 We consider religious and nonreligious approaches to ethics and apply them to contemporary issues, such as Euthanasia, animal experimentation and polyamory.

 Paper 1: Study of Religion -Christianity

-We consider contemporary issues in Christianity, including responses to poverty and injustice as well as can have meaning, whether including Freud and Jung.
+We consider contemporary issues in Christianity, including responses to poverty and injustice as well as the changing role of Christianity in Britain today.